IgalOgonov/IOFrame_Dev/INSTALL.md

 Without permissions, the IOFrame installer will fail to create the new folders needed during its operations.
 The simplest solution is:
 Go to the folder you cloned IOFrame to, and run

-    chmod 777 IOFrame (Or whichever name you cloned it under)
+    chmod 777 -R IOFrame (Or whichever name you cloned it under)

 There are probably safer ways to make it work, but this is the fastest, and a threat model where an attacker who compromises your linux VM / Server compromises the whole system is not irrational.
-Alternatively, you can change ownership of the folder to the PHP user.
-A simple guide/answer on how to do it can be found [here](https://stackoverflow.com/questions/2900690/how-do-i-give-php-write-access-to-a-directory#2900727)
+If you do know a safer solution for Linux, feel free to contact me.

 **Apache**
 In order for the routing to work, the following must be true: